-Internship in Foreign Languages
+GER-491 Internship in Foreign Languages 1-4 credits

 A supervised work experience in an approved organization to gain knowledge of the importance and interrelationship of foreign languages and cultures in the workplace.
 Placements can be made in international governmental agencies, international trade associations, multinational corporations, social service agencies, and other appropriate workplace environments both in the United States and abroad.
 With permission of the supervisor and faculty advisor, a three-credit internship may be substituted for a collateral requirement as credit toward the major.
 Prerequisite: students should have completed at least one 300-level course in the foreign language.